 • Stabilisation: If you’re going to handhold the camera it’s helpful if it or the lens has stabilisation built-in to take out some of the shake and wobble.

-Guide to the different types of cameras for vlogging
+Types of cameras for vlogging

 The compact camera is where most people start, but there are a range of options from compact action cameras, to compact cameras for vlogging, as well as mirrorless cameras that let you change lenses when needed.
 Here we’ll go over the main options available: